-Although Christmas layoffs feel horrible, I want to identify a few reasons why things will not be as bad as you might think.
+Christmas layoffs feel horrible, but I want to identify a few reasons why things will not be as bad as you might think.

 So you know, I help unemployed workers all day and night.
-As a result, I believe the first step towards a new you is getting unemployment.
+As a result, I believe the first step is trying to acquire or defend a claim for unemployment benefits.

 On the other hand, I want to share a few positive reasons why the absolute best time to get laid off is during the holiday season.

 Being laid off is a stronger position than being compelled to quit or being told you are fired for a made-up reason.

 Of course, your employer would never make anything up, right?
 For those who do not fall into this category, employers attaching “employment misconduct” to a discharge feels much worse.

 If you are required to defend or respond to an allegation of employee misconduct, redefine your story as a layoff.
 Being discharged for reasons other than employment misconduct favors workers trying to acquire unemployment.

 If this doesn’t convince you that the best layoff is a Christmas Layoff, then consider my second reason.